Average Hotel Cost Per Night in Atlantic City New Jersey (2026) | Price Guide

 While luxury Atlantic City hotels average about $218 per night, you can find strong value by matching your priorities to specific properties and price tiers.

-You’ll get luxury amenities at different price points: 5-star options average $303 nightly for top-tier service and location, while the Borgata and Golden Nugget deliver premium entertainment and rooms near that market average.
+You’ll get luxury amenities at different price points.
+5-star options average around $303 nightly for top-tier service and location, while the Borgata and Golden Nugget deliver premium entertainment and rooms near that broader luxury market average.

-If liberation means spending smarter, target the MGM Tower at Borgata, where luxury experiences start around $94 per night — an outlier that compresses cost without sacrificing brand-quality.
+If spending smarter matters more than simply choosing the most expensive property, target MGM Tower at Borgata when rates are lower.
+Luxury experiences can start around $94 per night during deal windows, which is an outlier that compresses cost without sacrificing brand-quality amenities.

 The Chelsea mixes beachfront access and spa services for mid-premium travelers who prioritize relaxation.

-Decide whether you want spa/beach access, casino action, or pure cost savings, then book to align budget experiences with the amenity set.
+Decide whether you want spa and beach access, casino action, ocean views, dining, nightlife, or pure cost savings, then book to align budget experiences with the amenity set.

 Best Times to Book Hotels in Atlantic City (And Estimated Savings)